Where are you located?

 What is your sickness policy?

-We ask that your child be free of fever (without medication) and has not had vomiting or diarrhea within 24 hours in order to play at the Park.
-We hold regular toy cleanings to sterilize all our toys, but we ask that you place toys that have been “tasted” in the appropriate bin to minimize the spread of germs.
+We ask that your child be free of fever (without medication) and without any vomiting or diarrhea for at least 24 hours in order to play at the Park.
+If you have been exposed to COVID-19 or have tested positive, please follow Oregon Health Department guidelines for quarantine.

 How do you clean toys?